lpod/lpod-python/doc/level0.rst

 settings.
 The real name of the part depends on the packaging type of the container.
-With a regular ODF zip package, a given "part_name" is stored as a "part_name.xml" member file, but with a flat XML package it's stored as the "office:document-part_name" element.
+With a regular ODF zip package, a given "part_name" is stored as a "part_name.xml" member file, but with a flat XML package it's stored as a "office:document-part_name" XML element.
 The lpOD API is able to hide the difference; the application has just to know the functional name of the part.